-A radio station has got widespread during World War II when the need for fast communications over long distances increased.
+Radio stations became widespread during World War II when the need for fast communications over long distances increased.
 In those days, a stationary radio was used, but it was huge, and communications men carried such 2-way radios after their officers.
-Walkie-talkies also already existed, but they were far from a modern compact walkie-talkie.
+Walkie-talkies also already existed, but they were far from a modern compact walkie-talkie we have now.

 What does any modern walkie-talkie consist of?

-- A receiver of the radio station is responsible for converting radio frequency signals into acoustic vibrations accustomed to the human ear.
-First, the received signal is filtered out and increased, then there is a decrease in frequency and transferring to a special decoder, which selects the information component from the entire stream.
+- A receiver of the radio station is responsible for converting radio frequency signals into acoustic vibrations the human ear is accustomed to detecting.
+First, the received signal is filtered out and increased, then there is a decrease in frequency and the signal is transferred to a special decoder, which selects the information component from the entire stream.
 Then there is another amplification and outputting of already processed audio data to the speaker.

 - A radio transmitter does the opposite: it converts the data and sends it via radio waves to another subscriber.
 If we transmit information through a radio station using voice, the signal from the walkie-talkie microphone is fed to a low-frequency amplifier, where it is increased and fed to a modulator.